 I was at a cocktail party, struggling to describe in just a few sentences what I do for a living, when my friend Paul Tarini broke in and said, “You’re an internet geologist.
 You study the rocks, you don’t judge them.”
 Exactly.
-I study patterns in the online landscape and provide data so people can make better decisions about the social impact of the internet.
+I study patterns in the online landscape and provide data so people can make better decisions.

-If you have questions, please leave a comment, send me an email (sfox at pewinternet.org) or give me a call: 202-419-4511
+If you have questions, please leave a comment or send me an email (susannahrfox at gmail dot com).

 If you are looking for a formal bio and head shot, here’s my Pew Research page.